slovenia-79-resized-1-scaled

 1. Day 1 First delight

 Riders fly into Ljubljana, where they will be transferred to the first accommodation on the route.
 The drive takes roughly one hour.
 It’s best to plan your arrival for the morning or around midday (no later than 2:00 PM).
 There is also the option of flying to Venice and taking a train to the town of Postojna, from where a transfer is available.
 In this case, the car journey takes just under half an hour.
 Upon arrival, we’ll settle in at the Požar guest farm.
 We’ll have a bit of time to freshen up and relax after the trip.
 Before dinner, you can take a stroll through the village and its surroundings.
-In the evening, we’ll enjoy a traditional welcome dinner—home-cooked dishes prepared from local ingredients.
+In the evening, we’ll enjoy a traditional welcome dinner – home-cooked dishes prepared from local ingredients.

 2. Day 2 Vanishing Lake

-3. Day 3 Cave Castle
+3. Day 3 Postojna Cave and Predjama Castle

 4. Day 4 Childhood memories